top of page

 Thank you, sponsors: Requested by Governor; Sens.
 Riccelli, Nobles, Harris, Cortes, Slatter, Orwall, Chapman, Ramos, Trudeau, Kauffman, Muzzall, Lovelett, Valdez, Krishnadasan, Hasegawa, Lovick, Liias, Saldaña, Dhingra, Conway, Bateman, Holy, Christian, Cleveland, King, Frame, Salomon, Stanford, Wilson, C.

 Status: Inactive.
-This legislation is inactive due to the cost of implementation and the fact that it’s not mentioned in the Senate budget proposal.
+This legislation is inactive due to the cost of implementation.

 Testimony: Submitted 1/31